flucoma/flucoma-cli/QuickStart.md

 - only outputs WAV 32bit float files for now.
 - do not support relative paths.
 - no man page yet: references needs to be taken from the provided documentation in /docs

+> This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899).